Checking Cheap Talk: Introduction

 \cref{res:top_single} characterizes whether each top-$k$ equilibrium exists.
 This family of equilibria has an intuitive structure.
 As $k$ increases, the checked attribute becomes less upwardly biased.
 Therefore, the probability of purchase decreases, but the equilibrium can be sustained at higher prices.

+\cref{res:buying_prob} derives tight bounds on equilibrium buying probabilities using only the sender's incentive constraints: the buying probability cannot increase more than proportionally with the number of good attributes.
+Crucially, the top-$k$ buying probability vectors satisfy these bounds with equality---making the top equilibria extreme points of the feasible set of all equilibrium buying probability vectors.
+Therefore, by analyzing the top equilibria, we can draw conclusions about \emph{all} equilibria.

-The top equilibria are extremal within the set of all equilibria, in a sense that we make precise using \cref{res:buying_prob}.
-Therefore, by analyzing the top equilibria, we can draw conclusions about \emph{all} equilibria. \cref{res:benefit} shows that the sender can strictly benefit from communication if and only if the sender strictly prefers one of the top equilibria to the no-communication outcome.
-The key condition is that the top-$(N-1)$ equilibrium exists. \cref{res:optimality} shows that the sender-preferred top-$k$ equilibrium is Pareto efficient within the set of all equilibria.
+\cref{res:benefit} shows that the sender can strictly benefit from communication if and only if the sender strictly prefers one of the top equilibria to the no-communication outcome.
+The non-trivial direction says that when no top equilibrium benefits the sender, \emph{no} equilibrium can.
+Crucially, \cref{res:buying_prob} gives bounds on the set of feasible equilibrium outcomes.
+If all top equilibria fail to benefit the sender, then we show that the sender cannot benefit from any outcome that satisfies these bounds and the receiver's participation constraint.

+\cref{res:optimality} shows that the sender-preferred top-$k$ equilibrium is Pareto efficient within the set of all equilibria.
+Using the extremality from \cref{res:buying_prob}, we show that no feasible equilibrium buying probability vector can simultaneously give both players a higher payoff.
+At the highest price at which the top-$k$ equilibrium exists, the top-$k$ equilibrium is also sender-optimal among all equilibria.
+At this price, the top-$k$ equilibrium gives the receiver his lowest possible payoff---equal to what he would obtain by checking a randomly chosen attribute.
 Moreover, for each $k$, there is some price at which the top-$k$ equilibrium is sender-optimal among all equilibria.

 Our main model assumes that the price is exogenous.
 Next, we allow the sender to choose the price (before observing the state).
 In this case, \cref{res:PE_pair} shows that the sender-optimal outcome is either one of the top equilibria or else the no-communication outcome.
+The key step is showing that the sender's maximum attainable revenue is convex in price between any two consecutive top-equilibrium price thresholds.
+Therefore, its global maximum must be attained at some price threshold.
+At such a threshold, the associated top-$k$ equilibrium yields the maximum revenue.

 Finally, we consider an extension in which the receiver can check $n$ of the $N$ attributes, where $1 < n < N$.
 We construct a natural analogue of each top-$k$ equilibrium.
 The sender's message reveals which $k$ attributes are best, and the receiver checks attributes in that set.
 In \cref{res:multiple}, we characterize the interval of prices at which the top-$k$ equilibrium exists.
 As $k$ increases, this interval shifts upward.